Huayna Capac: Death and legacy

 Huayna Capac died in 1527.
-When Huayna Capac returned to Quito he had already contracted a fever while campaigning in present-day Colombia (though some historians dispute this), likely resulting from the introduction of European disease like measles or smallpox.
+When Huayna Capac returned to Quito he had already contracted a fever while campaigning in present-day Colombia (though some historians dispute this), which might've resulted from the introduction of European disease like measles or smallpox.
 The Spaniards had carried a wide variety of deadly diseases to North, Central and South America; and the Indigenous peoples had no acquired immunity against them.
-Millions of Central- and South Americans died in that epidemic including Huayna's brother, Auqui Tupac Inca, and Huayna's would-be successor and eldest son, Ninan Cuyochi.
+Millions of Central- and South Americans died in such epidemics and possibly including Huayna's brother, Auqui Tupac Inca, and Huayna's would-be successor and eldest son, Ninan Cuyochi.
+The claim that smallpox caused Huayna's death has been disputed by other historians, with the earliest accounts of Huayna Capac being vague or not agreeing on what illness he had and none of the descriptions of his mummy describing pockmarks that is associated with getting smallpox.

 According to some sources, his sons Atahualpa and Huáscar were granted two separate realms of Tawantinsuyu: to his favorite Atahualpa the northern portion centered on Quito; and Huáscar the southern portion centered on Cusco.
 According to other sources, Atuahualpa was acting as provincial governor on behalf of his brother.
 The two sons reigned peacefully for four to five years before Huáscar (or possibly Atahualpa) decided to grab power.

 Huáscar quickly secured power in Cusco and had his brother arrested.
 However, Atahualpa escaped from his imprisonment with the help of his wife.
 Atahualpa began securing support from Huayna Capac's best generals, Chalcuchíma and Quizquiz, who happened to be near Quito, the nearest major city.
 Atahualpa rebelled against his brother and won the ensuing civil war, imprisoning Huáscar at the end of the war.
 Huayna Capac's city of Tumebamba was destroyed during the war.
 The Spanish Francisco Pizarro and his men ascended into the Andes just as Atahualpa was returning to Cusco after the successful conclusion of his northern campaigns.
 After launching a surprise attack in Cajamarca and massacring upward of 6,000 Inca soldiers, Pizarro took Atahualpa prisoner.
 Pizarro's ransom of Atahualpa and his subsequent execution marked the immediate turning point of the Spanish conquest of Tawantinsuyu.